 Health and Safety Representatives

-Many work groups across the University have elected to have a health and safety representative (HSR) to represent the health and safety interests of their work group.
+Many work groups across the University have also elected to have a health and safety representative (HSR) to represent the health and safety interests of their work group as a secondary means of consultation.

-View the list of Health and Safety Representatives.
+View the current list of Health and Safety Representatives

 What if I don't have a HSR?